By Maria Michael

 2. Product and service quality and operations: At the most granular level, the product or service must meet user requirements.

-3. Employee Engagement: To improve the company, employees need to buy into the goals and get excited about delivering a great experience.
+: Employees need to buy into the goals and get excited about delivering a great experience.

 The importance of quantitative research in measuring customer experience